laitcanard05/tp/docs/DeveloperGuide.md

 #### 3. Data Persistence

-The `Storage` class handles saving and loading of transaction data, as well as data export in different formats.
+The `Storage` class manages saving and loading of transaction data using a custom text-based format.

-##### File formats:
+**File formats:**
-- Internal data: Custom text format with fields separated by '|'
+- **Internal storage**: Text file with fields separated by '|' delimiter
-- Export formats: CSV and TXT
+- **Export formats**: CSV and TXT

+**Implementation:**
+- Transactions are serialized to text format for persistence
+- Data is loaded into memory at application startup
+- Changes are saved to disk after each transaction modification

 #### 4. Financial Summaries

-The `SummaryCommand` generates financial reports for specified time periods, showing income, expenses by category, and overall balance.
+The `SummaryCommand` generates financial reports with the following capabilities:

-### Error Handling

-The application implements robust error handling:
-- Input validation in the parser
-- Exception handling for data operations
-- User-friendly error messages
+- Filtering by time period (month/year)
+- Categorized expense breakdown
+- Tag-based transaction analysis
+- Income vs. expense comparison

 ## Testing

-### Test Structure
+### Structure

 Tests are organized following the same package structure as the main code: